 Wherever possible cut back branches of trees and reduce the height of hedges to allow the sun to reach all areas of the lawn.
 Sun and wind will dry out the soil surface and moss will therefore be discouraged.
 If shade can’t be reduced, bite the bullet and turn this area of lawn into a bed and plant up with shade loving plants.

-Starved grass can’t grow well and will dominate your lawn, to the point it can out-compete the moss unless it receives supplementary energy.
+Starved grass can’t grow well and will dominate your lawn, to the point it can out-compete the moss in lawns unless it receives supplementary energy.
 Feeding the lawn in spring, again in the summer and finally in autumn will help no end.

 In spring and summer use a lawn product that also contains a moss killing ingredient and slow release energy to feed the grass for months not just weeks.
 In September or October use a lawn product specifially designed for Autumn use, to help grass to strengthen over-winter and control any existing moss that would otherwise spread throughout the dark days of winter.
 A well-fed lawn is thick, strong and vigorous because it encourages the growth of grasses and inhibits the growth of moss.